dacarlin/protein-transformers/README.md

 There are three main sections, all implemented in PyTorch:

 - protein data loaders and tokenizers
-- transformer model ("decoder only")
+- models (our first model is a "decoder only" transformer)
 - training loop